The property

 Manganese Mining

 It was known as early as the mid 1840's that Waiheke is an abundant source of Manganese.
-In 1873 rich manganese deposits were discovered in the valley, and Manganese mining continued until 1892.
+In 1873 rich manganese deposits were discovered in the valley, and Manganese mining continued until 1892, when cheaper and more accesible alternatives to manganese entered the marketplace.
+All mine adits are in the far south east covenented area of Lot 4.
+Locals, for many years, stored their milk churns here as they provided a natural form of refrigeration.

 Farmland